fallingsprings/couch-add-ons/color-picker/README.md

     <cms:editable type='color' name='my_color' label='Color Picker' desc='pick a color, any color' />

-You may add three optional parameters to the tag:
+You may add four optional parameters to the tag:

 ### color
 This will be the initial value of the field before it is saved.
 The default is white (#ffffff).